 Direct Impact on Renters

-As of 2019 (exact date not yet confirmed), agents will no longer be able to charge for these fees, as well as credit checks, property inventories, cleaning services when vacating the property, gardening services, renewal and exit fees, defleaing a property as a result of tenants having pets, and requirements to having specific insurance companies.
+As of June 1st 2019, agents will no longer be able to charge for these fees, or credit checks, property inventories, cleaning services when vacating the property, gardening services, renewal and exit fees, defleaing a property as a result of tenants having pets, and requirements to having specific insurance companies.